maxtkc/ma-25th-voter-lookup/index.markdown

 - Right click anywhere on the page and click `Inspect`, opening the developer tools
 - Click on `Console` (it should be one of the tabs next to `Elements` or `Inspector` in the popup that has just come up)
 - You're going to see it say things like *STOP*, etc. Unfortunately Facebook doesn't make this easy for us, so we have to, sorry
+- If instructed (likely in chrome), type the text "allow pasting" (without the quotes) and hit enter.
+It's possible that you will not have to do this
 - Copy and paste the following code into the text box at the very bottom of the page, past all of the messages.
 Press enter.
 You should see a file called `friendsList.json` downloaded

 ```